Cr4zyDave/Cr4zyDave/README.md

 # Welcome to My GitHub.
-Don’t Expect Much. :>
+Don’t Expect Much :>

 You’ve found your way here because you’re either bored or you’re hunting for some world-class, clean code.
 Guess what?
 You're about to be disappointed.
-Everything here is a **work in progress**... since 2015.
+Everything here is a **work in progress**... since forever.

 ## The Truth:
 - I **don’t** write clean code, I write **functional chaos**.